keidsondesigner/teste-anotaAi/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.

 ## Development server
+Run `npm install` command for installing project dependencies.

-Run `ng serve` for a dev server.
+Run `npm run dev` ou `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build